ANFA National League: National League clubs in Asia

 The All Nepal Football Association failed to register Three Star Club by the competition deadline for the qualifying play-offs.

 Lower levels

-Second Tier

-In its initial season, Nepal National League also hosted a second division, 2012 B-Division National League made up with the 2011 Martyr's Memorial B-Division Leagues top six teams and two teams that qualified through a separate qualification tournament.
+In its initial season, the Nepal National League also hosted a second division, 2012 B-Division National League made up with the 2011 Martyr's Memorial B-Division League top six, and two clubs qualified through a separate tournament.

-Third Tier
+Third tier

-In its initial season, Nepal National League also hosted a third division, 2012 C-Division National League made up with the 2011 Martyr's Memorial C-Division Leagues top four teams and two teams that qualified through a separate qualification tournament.
+The 2012 C-Division National League made up with the 2011 Martyr's Memorial C-Division League top four, and two clubs qualified through a separate tournament.